angyuqian/coffee-code/Carto-Workshop/Carto-2017-Fall/README.md

 - Identify when spatial and temporal visualization is necessary.

 ## Session Materials
-Materials in this folder nclude slides, exercise, datasets, and resources.
+Materials in this [folder](/Carto-Workshop/Carto-2017-Fall/) include slides, exercise, datasets, and resources.